 Institutional Biological Safety Committee:

-The Institutional Biological Safety Committee (IBSC) was originally established in order to conform to National Institute of Health (NIH) guidelines.
-The IBSC is now involved in the oversight of all projects involving infectious agents and recombinant DNA.
-The responsibilities of the IBSC are: to review the use of Risk Groups (RG), including RG 1 and RG 2 biohazardous agents; to review and approve the use of Class 3 agents; to select agents and recombinant DNA; to review the Biological Safety Program annually to determine if the program is effective and compliant with regulations; to advise the Institutional Biological Safety Officer (IBSO) and support the biological safety program; to assist the IBSO with enforcement of regulations and guidelines; and to advise the Vice President for Research.
+The Institutional Biological Safety Committee (IBC) was originally established in order to conform to National Institute of Health (NIH) guidelines.
+The IBC is now involved in the oversight of all projects involving infectious agents and recombinant DNA.
+The responsibilities of the IBC are: to review the use of Risk Groups (RG), including RG 1 and RG 2 biohazardous agents; to review and approve the use of RG 3 agents; to select agents and recombinant DNA; to review the Biological Safety Program annually to determine if the program is effective and compliant with regulations; to advise the Institutional Biological Safety Officer (IBSO) and support the biological safety program; to assist the IBSO with enforcement of regulations and guidelines; and to advise the Vice President for Research.

 IBC Meeting and Deadline Schedule:

-Meetings of the IBSC are scheduled on the first Tuesday of the month, unless otherwise arranged
+Meetings of the IBC are scheduled on the first Tuesday of the month, unless otherwise arranged

 For information on the required training, contact Darren Moss, Biological Safety Manager, at 348-7173.

 Click here to schedule a training session.